AndreeDantzler/Portfolio/README.md

 Welcome to my Portfolio!

 I was tasked with following the below Acceptance Criteria to create a portfolio which would allow me to apply the core skills I've recently learned: flexbox, media queries, and CSS variables.
-This Portfolio will be enhancced as I advance in the program.I don't have enough web applications to showcase at this point, therefore I used some placeholder images and names.
-These will be updated as i progress in the program.
+This Portfolio has been enhanced to showcase some work that I have done so far.
+This updated portfolio is featuring Project 1 and two exemplary homework assignments.

 ### Acceptance Criteria